Occupational Science and Occupational Therapy

 - Notification of your admission's status into the Program of Occupational Science typically will occur by February 1st.

-- Students who are admitted into the Occupational Science program can advance into the Master of Occupational Therapy program by maintaining academic standards as set forth in the Student Handbook.
+- Students who are admitted into the Occupational Science program can advance into the Master of Occupational Therapy program by maintaining academic and professional behavior standards as set forth in the Student Handbook.

 Please let the visit office know if you are interested in speaking with a representative from the Occupational Science and Occupational Therapy Program.